Women Coaches Symposium 2020

 The 7th annual Women Coaches Symposium on Friday, April 24, 2020 at TCF Bank Stadium on the University of Minnesota Campus is postponed.
 The WCS provides high-quality educational programming, networking, professional development and community building for 350+ women coaches, administrators, students, and those who support women coaches, at all levels of competition and all sports.

-After careful consideration and consultation, and in keeping with the University of Minnesota’s guidance for dealing with the COVID-19 pandemic, the Women Coaches Symposium (WCS) Planning Committee has made the very difficult decision to postpone the WCS for this spring.
-We are looking at dates in the Fall to hold the event and will communicate with you as updates unfold.
+After careful consideration and consultation, and in keeping with the University of Minnesota’s guidance for dealing with the COVID-19 pandemic, the Women Coaches Symposium (WCS) Planning Committee has made the very difficult decision to cancel the WCS for 2020.

 We want to be proactive in planning for the 2020 Women Coaches Symposium related to the COVID-19 outbreak.
 We must acknowledge the uncertainty this virus is inserting into planning for April.
 We are considering how to best support all attendees who may find their lives disrupted by the effects of the virus.